Introduction

 Scale and composability

-Because of this architecture, a Builder can trigger and combine 1,000+ tools to solve real tasks end to end.
+Because of this architecture, a Builder can trigger and combine 1,000+ tools to solve real workflows end to end.

 Brixel is a platform for building unique agents and a chat experience with advanced interactions.